chenglou/react-dash/README.md

 # [React](http://facebook.github.io/react/) Dash Documentation

-**React is now officially maintained by Dash**.
+**React docset is now officially maintained by Dash and is avaiable _since Dash 3.1.0_**.
 There's no need for this library anymore.
 Thus, it's now deprecated!

 Below is the old instruction.